Merwin-Rebello/100days/README.md

 Q72) C code for reverse of a number & did some work on my miniproject work so a simple code here..

 Q73) c code for  fabonacci series

+Q74) Did a proper setup for react and also learnt hoe to link pages in html only with out js